-While Blaze Pizza, Blue Moon Pizza, Mellow Mushroom, Firepit Pizza Tavern, and Fritti are well known for offering the option to order pies on gluten-free crusts, here are five other Atlanta restaurants serving really good gluten-free pizzas on the menu.
+While Blaze Pizza, Blue Moon Pizza, Mellow Mushroom, Firepit Pizza Tavern, and Fritti are well known for offering the option to order pies on gluten-free crusts, here are five other Atlanta restaurants you might not know about serving really good gluten-free pizzas on the menu.

 For more information on specific gluten-free precautions and protocols taken in the kitchens, please check with each individual restaurant.
 Some restaurants offer gluten-free crusts for an additional cost.